Kruger seeks to follow path to 'impartial and fair justice'

 “We accordingly abide by what has been called a ‘cardinal principle of judicial restraint — if it is not necessary to decide more, it is necessary not to decide more,’” she wrote.

-Retired California Court of Appeal Justice J. Anthony Kline, whose ruling she overturned in that case, said that opinion is often seen in two different ways.
+Kline, whose ruling she overturned in that case, said that opinion is often viewed two different ways.

 “Some people on the left see her as insufficiently progressive,” he said.
 “But there were other people who pointed to her opinion in (the case) as showing that she is a moderate.
 She’s an incrementalist.”